-West Ham United have just announced a new five-year partnership with Umbro, replacing Adidas as the teams kit manufacturers.
+West Ham United have just announced a new five-year sponsored_longform with Umbro, replacing Adidas as the teams kit manufacturers.
 A move that seems to have freaked out the more Twitter savvy West Ham supporters out there who, generally speaking, don't really seem to have much love for the brand.

 Which is a shame because we happen to think they a pretty underrated bunch when it comes to kit making.